Introduction to Features

 From your Ninja Forms Capsule Settings, click on the button “Get Authorization Code”

 You will be redirected in a new browser tab to a screen with a long URL in the address bar.
-Copy this entire URL and go back to your Ninja Forms Settings page.
+Copy this entire URL then go back to your Ninja Forms Settings page.
+(Ninja Forms > Settings)

 Paste the URL into the Authorization Code text box in the Capsule Settings and Save Options.